-Security Analysis:
+Security Analysis

-- o Ingest IOCs from trust group, threat actor report, or other source - Search on IOCs in Iris Investigate; pivot and expand to uncover additional indicators; save query for expanded set as an Iris Investigate hash - Analyze extended infrastructure (in other tools such as Censys, Shodan, etc) for clues about additional TTPs that may be telegraphed by it - Re-run Iris Investigate hash daily to pick up new indicators matching the established pattern; detect and investigate hits on any of the indicators - Use Iris Detect to monitor names and brands of vendors for potential imitations, e.g. Microsoft365, Salesforce, etc; - When spoof domains are discovered, work with Detection Engineering to set up monitoring of any outbound connections to the spoof domains (Or, set up blocking rules ahead of time for the spoof domains)
+- Ingest IOCs from trust group, threat actor report, or other source. - Search on IOCs in Iris Investigate: pivot and expand to uncover additional indicators; save query for expanded set as an Iris Investigate hash. - Analyze extended infrastructure (in other tools) such as Censys, Shodan, etc) for clues about additional TTPs that may be telegraphed by it. - Re-run Iris Investigate hash daily to pick up new indicators matching the established pattern; detect and investigate hits on any of the indicators. - Use Iris Detect to monitor names and brands. of vendors for potential imitations, e.g. Microsoft365, Salesforce, etc; and bolster your team's domain intelligence by anticipating targeting shifts of malicious actors. - When spoof domains are discovered, work with Detection Engineering to set up monitoring of any outbound connections to the spoof domains (Or, set up blocking rules ahead of time for the spoof domains).

-Additionally, many SOC personnel use the Iris Enrich API to decorate domains appearing in popular SIEM platforms such as Splunk, Chronicle, Microsoft Sentinel, and others.
-Such enrichment allows analysts to quickly assess connections made to any domains identified as high-risk (according to the DomainTools Risk Score), newly-created, or both.
+Additionally, many SOC personnel use the Iris Enrich API to add context to domains appearing in popular SIEM platforms such as Splunk, Chronicle, Microsoft Sentinel, and others.
+Such enrichment allows analysts to guickly assess connections made to any domains identified as high-risk (according to the DomainTools Risk Score), newly-created, or both.
 Armed with this information, analysts can then make informed decisions about which domains might merit further investigation.